masnun/super-mailer/README.md

 ### What does it do?
-Instead of writing your own scripts to send emails, you can quickly configure the package with your SMTP details, create your message body and subject templates, send the email and be done with it.
+Instead of writing your own scripts to send emails, you can quickly configure the package with your SMTP details, create your message body and subject templates, send the email and be done with it!
+It's that simple!

+### Installation

+Clone the repository and use composer to install the dependencies.

+	composer install

+Then include `vendor/autoload.php` in your PHP file to start using the `Masnun\SuperMailer\SuperMailer` class.

+### Usage

+The `Masnun\SuperMailer\SuperMailer` class constructor has the following paramters:

+* SMTP Host
+* SMTP Port
+* SMTP Username
+* SMTP Password
+* Subject Template (String)
+* Path to message body template file
+* Your Name
+* Your Email address

+Your name and email address is used as the "From" header of the email.

+The object instance has a method `sendEmail` that we use to send the emails to our recipients.
+The method takes these arguments:

+* Name of the recipient
+* Email address of the recipient
+* The array of data that will be passed to the body and subject templates

 ### Code Sample